Education and Wellness Programs

 "*" indicates required fields

 Our experienced speakers include clinicians, priests, women religious, men religious, and educators, all selected for their warm and engaging styles, as well as their expertise.
-Depending on your needs and preference we will come to your site or provide a virtual program on a secure platform.

 Our content is drawn from a current, empirical knowledge base of research from the social sciences and designed through the lens of the Catholic faith.

 Our goal is always prevention, and to increase awareness of how to live a healthy, happy, and holy life.
-We believe that information will fuel transformation, and that those we serve will be impacted and nourished.

 To view our education brochure, click here.